Review reality check · Buying decision

 Choose one calm next move

 Use reviews for context.
-Use Rico for the product-fit decision before you buy or apply.
+Use Rico for the Skin Fit decision before you buy or apply.
 If the product does not look like a strong match, do not force it because the packaging, reviews, or trend made it feel urgent.
 Compare a product that does the same routine job with fewer fit concerns.

 Use a better-fit swap when the formula feels off